top of page

 Strong evidence typically includes:

-• Declarations from neighbours, tradespeople, or previous occupants
+• Declarations from neighbors, tradespeople, or previous occupants.

-• Aerial photography from different periods showing the development of existence
+• Aerial photography from different periods showing the development's existence.

 The more consistent and detailed your documentation, the stronger your case.
 For instance, if you're applying based on a barn converted to a holiday let, you'll need booking records, marketing materials, and utility usage that covers the full ten-year period without significant gaps.